Criminal law of Australia: Western Australia

 The Criminal Code (WA) is a complete codification of Western Australia's criminal law.
 The code is substantially similar to Queensland's criminal code and was constructed with close reference to the Griffith code.

 Section 4 in appendix B of the Criminal Code Act Compilation Act 1913 (WA) provides that:

 No person shall be liable to be tried or punished in Western Australia as for an offence, except under the express provisions of the Code, or some other statute law of Western Australia, or under the express provisions of some statute of the Commonwealth of Australia ...

 The effect of this provision is that no person can be tried for offences that are not explicitly provided for in legislation, abolishing offences at common law.
-Notably, the common law offence of contempt of court has been preserved by s 7 of the Act in the same Appendix B, allowing courts of criminal jurisdiction to summarily try someone for this single common law offence.
-The Criminal Code Compilation Act 1913 (WA) itself is the compiling Act of the Parliament of Western Australia but does not contain any criminal offences.
-The criminal offences are provided for in Schedule of the Act, and citing criminal offences in the Schedule is simply to the Criminal Code (WA).
-There are many other Acts in WA which have contain criminal offences, including (but not limited to) the Misuse of Drugs Act 1981 (WA), the Firearms Act 1973 (WA), the Road Traffic Act 1974 (WA), the Local Government Act 1995 (WA) and the Bushfires Act 1954 (WA).
+Notably, the common law offence of contempt of court has been preserved by section 7 of the act in the same Appendix B, allowing courts of criminal jurisdiction to summarily try someone for this single common law offence.
+The Criminal Code Compilation Act 1913 (WA) itself is the compiling act of the Parliament of Western Australia but does not contain any criminal offences.
+The criminal offences are provided for in schedule of the act, and citing criminal offences in the schedule is simply to the Criminal Code (WA).
+There are many other acts in WA which contain criminal offences, including (but not limited to) the Misuse of Drugs Act 1981 (WA), the Firearms Act 1973 (WA), the Road Traffic Act 1974 (WA), the Local Government Act 1995 (WA) and the Bushfires Act 1954 (WA).